 International day trips from London

-In Belgium’s capital, there’s no shortage of things to see, in fact, there’s no way you’ll be able to visit Brussels in only one day (but nothing is stopping you from coming back!).
+There are no shortage of things to see in Belgium’s capital, in fact, there’s no way you’ll be able to visit Brussels in only one day (but nothing is stopping you from coming back!).

 Amazing museums in Brussels include the Magritte museum, the Musical Instruments Museum and the Natural Sciences Museum (dinosaurs!).
 When you’ve had your fill of culture and history, wander around the Marollen and the Matongé neighbourhoods to discover the ‘real’ Brussels.